Great Falls Greats 2021 Winners

 Baskin Robbins

-Dairty Queen
+Dairy Queen

 Best Pie